 When you apply to a job requiring you to take a test, Civil Service Jobs will check if you have an applicable banked test score.

 - If you do - you won’t be invited to the test.

 - If you don’t - you will be invited to the test, and must take it.

-You can only bank a score on the CSVT or CSNT for the grade level of the job you applied for.
-If you bank a score on any other test, it will not transfer to the CSVT or CSNT.
+You can only bank a score on the Verbal or Numerical tests for the grade level of the job you applied for.
+If you bank a score on any other test, it will not transfer to the Verbal or Numerical tests.